q-nick/eslint-config-turbocharge/README.md

 ## Setting up a basic project

-Let's say that you have a project structure like this and already installed _eslint-config-supercharger_:
+Let's say that you have a project structure like this and already installed _eslint-config-turbocharge_:

 ```
 your-project